any-docs/css/content/reference/values/ray/index.md

 </div>
 ```

-Similar to {{cssxref("transform-origin")}}, the default anchor point is at the center of an element.
-This anchor point can be modified using the {{cssxref("offset-anchor")}} property.
+Similar to `transform-origin`, the default anchor point is at the center of an element.
+This anchor point can be modified using the `offset-anchor` property.

 In this example, various `offset-path: ray()` values are applied to the boxes numbered `1` to `5`.
 The "containing block" of each box is depicted with a dashed border.
 A faded box in the upper left corner shows each box's default position without any `offset-position` or `offset-path` applied, allowing for a side-by-side comparison.
 The top of each box is highlighted with a `solid` border to illustrate variations in ray starting points and orientations.
 After positioning at the ray's starting point, a box aligns with the direction of the specified ray angle.
-If {{cssxref("offset-position")}} is not specified, the default offset starting position of the ray is the center (or `50% 50%`) of the box's containing block.
+If `offset-position` is not specified, the default offset starting position of the ray is the center (or `50% 50%`) of the box's containing block.

 #### Result